AAitorG/napari-DINOSim/README.md

 ## Citation

-If you use DINOSim in your research, please use the following BibTex:
+Please note that DINOSim is based on a [publication](https://doi.org/10.1101/2025.03.09.642092).
+If you use it successfully for your research, please be so kind to cite our work:

 ```bibtex
 @article {Gonzalez-Marfil2025dinosim,